nazaninsbr/A-Tour-of-My-Repositories/README.md

 <hr>

 ### Introduction to Selection
-you know how learning something new might seem hard or scary? this was an attempt to de-scarify the process. :D (the <a href="https://github.com/nazaninsbr/Introduction-to-Selection">link</a>to the repo.)<br>
+you know how learning something new might seem hard or scary? this was an attempt to de-scarify the process. :D (the <a href="https://github.com/nazaninsbr/Introduction-to-Selection">link</a> to the repo.)<br>
 <hr>

 ### Algorithms, Data Structure